lilleyse/Mass-Occlusion-Culling/README.md

 This program has been developed on a NVIDIA GTX 460 and requires **OpenGL 4.2 with the GL_AMD_multi_draw_indirect extension**

-If you don't feel like building the project, you can run everything.exe and ten_million.exe to see some examples of this project
+If you don't feel like building the project, you can run everything.exe and 20million.exe to see some examples of this project

 ## Build Instructions